 Photo Credits: Mariam Hamdy

-I love how these lamb meatballs showcase this dance between sweet and savory that we sometimes do in Mediterranean kitchens.
-For this meatball recipe, lamb, lots of garlic, and salt play with warming spices and sweet caramelized onions to create a dish that fires on all flavor cylinders.
+I love how these lamb meatballs showcase this dance between sweet and savory that we sometimes do in Mediterranean kitchens, just like my Braised Chicken Thighs with Dried Figs. For this meatball recipe, lamb, lots of garlic, and salt play with warming spices and sweet caramelized onions to create a dish that fires on all flavor cylinders.

 In other words, this is not your run-of-the-mill meatball recipe!